Reducing Deforestation through Improved Spatial Planning in Papua

 Key Services

 Deforestation and land use change account for as much as 80% of Indonesia’s total emissions.
-Indonesia has significant potential to curb carbon emissions through improved spatial planning as a facilitating mechanism to shift the development paradigm towards lower carbon pathways.
+Using improved spatial planning, we helped to shift the development narrative towards lower-carbon pathways.

 Project Narrative